renekreijveld/macOS-Local-Development-Setup/development.setup.english.md

 <a href="https://coolestguidesontheplanet.com/get-apache-mysql-php-phpmyadmin-working-osx-10-10-yosemite/#phpmyadmin" target="_blank">Get Apache, MySQL, PHP and phpMyAdmin working on OSX 10.10 Yosemite</a>

+<a href="http://www.hatsaplenty.com/2016/07/access-mail-spool-osx-postfix-dovecot/" target="_blank">Access the Mail Spool on OSX with Postfix and Dovecot</a>

 # Install XCode Command Line Tools

 ```